ubinos/ubitool/description.rst

         contains the expected string or the retry limit is reached.

         Output is get with the shtail command logic

+        After send cancel key and before resend KEYS, output should be cleared with htail command logic.

     Arguments:
         KEYS  Keys to send.  [required]